First I reframed SEO as part of the bigger popularization efforts!

 I don’t want to speak solely about science today.
 Pop music is the example most of you will be able to relate to.

-both of whom are some of the most famous science fiction writers.
+Both of them are some of the most famous science fiction writers.

 Some of the most popular science fiction movies have been made based on their novels or stories.